andreybarsky/orpyus/README.md

 Scale('major').parallel
 # pentatonic Subscales of natural scales:
 Scale('major').pentatonic
-# or (hexatonic) blues Subscales:
-Scale('major').blues

 # pentatonic subscales of non-natural scales are not well-defined,
 # but orpyus tries to construct them anyway by choosing the most consonant subset of intervals
 # while preserving a scale's character: (experimental)
-Scale('phrygian').pentatonic   # gives the subscale [1 ♭2 ♭3 4 ♭6], in an attempt to preserve the characteristic phrygian ♭2
+Scale('phrygian').pentatonic   # gives the subscale  1 ♭2 ♭3 4 ♭6 (in an attempt to preserve the characteristic phrygian ♭2)

 # explore scale harmony by building triads on every degree of a chosen scale:
 Scale('harmonic minor').chords()